zortax/leptos-resize/README.md

 ## Features

 - Horizontal and vertical split
-- Split ration can be bound to `RwSignal`
+- Split ratio can be bound to `RwSignal`
 - works with server-side rendering